Cambodia charges environmentalists with insulting king | DW | 21.06.2021

 Cambodia's use of royal defamation laws, more commonly used in Thailand, is a relatively new phenomenon.
 The legislation was only enacted in 2018.

-Authorities arrested Sun Ratha, Ly Chandaravuth and Yim Leanghy of advocacy group Mother Nature last Wednesday for documenting the draining of waste into Phnom Penh's Tonle Sap river, the group said.
+Authorities arrested Sun Ratha, Ly Chandaravuth and Yim Leanghy, of the advocacy group Mother Nature, on Wednesday after they documented the draining of waste into Phnom Penh's Tonle Sap river, the group said.

 "The evidence collected by the police was an insult to the king," he told Reuters, without elaborating.